serotracker/iit-backend/pull_request_template.md

-## Describe the feature or bug that this PR addresses.
+## Briefly describe the feature or bug that this PR addresses.

-## If this PR addresses a bug, describe the steps needed to reproduce the bug.
+## Please link the Airtable ticket associated with this PR.

 ## Describe the steps you took to test the feature/bugfix introduced by this PR.